Synthesize information from a meeting, identify the stakeholders, and define project next steps

 For this task, it may be helpful to create a separate action item list, or enter this information into your deliverable from Task 1.

 |Organize a slide deck to present the information

 When facilitating difficult decisions, program managers often take a position or make a recommendation.
 They also anticipate different stakeholders’ comments and prepare their responses.
 Decide on a course of action and proceed.
 There is no wrong answer.Create a 1-3 slide presentation that defines objectives and action items.
 The slides should be self-explanatory and easy to understand, and should include:

 The deliverables for this sim are listed within the individual tasks.
-Refer to the tasks (above) for specific instructions.
-The deliverables are as follows: (Task 1) a spreadsheet to organize stakeholders, (Task 2) a list of action items for a future meeting, and (Task 3) a slide deck to present the information.
+Refer to the tasks above for specific instructions.
+Task 1, a spreadsheet to organize stakeholders; Task 2, a list of action items for a future meeting; and Task 3, a slide deck to present the information.

 Program: Indications for Diclofenac